JanBur96/To-Do-List/README.md

 # Vanilla JS To-Do List

 I've created this small vanilla JS To-Do list to improve my vanilla JS skills.
-I won't improve this To-Do List anymore, since I'm focusing on my React To-Do list.
+It won't get improved anymore, since it's only purpose was to help me learning JS.

 ## Tech used